mikhail5545/media-service-go/docs/internal/services/mux/api.md

 The method:

-1. Validates that the `assetID` is a valid UUID.
+1. Validates that the `id` is a valid UUID.
 2. Retrieves the asset from the database.
 3. If no asset found, returns `ErrNotFound`.
 4. Retrieves the asset's metadata (title, owners, etc.).